Max-Goad/Birb/README.md

 ## TODO (short-term):
 - River
 	- Add small visual effect?
+- MovementComponent
+	- unlock seems to be running a freed lambda... how do I prevent this?
 - Hurtbox
 	- How do we track its velocity?
 	- If it's the root, then it's no problem